NilsHendrikLukas/torch-resize-images/README.md

 ## Usage

-Given images in some `<input_dir>`, the following line first resizes and then center-crops all images to the size 224x224.
+Given images in some `<input_dir>`, the following line first resizes, then center-crops all images to the size 224x224 and finally stores them under their original name in the output directory.

 ```
 torch-resize -r <input_dir> -o <output_dir> --width 224 --height 224